knpuniversity/javascript/knpu/ep1-basics/old-school-ajax-html.md

 manually and pass it the content - `$html` - and status code - `400`.

 As soon as we do that, the `success` function will *not* be called on errors.
 Instead, the `error` function will be called.
-And instead of being passed the data as its first argument, it's passed a `jqXHR` object.
-That's fine for us, because the response is stored on `jqXHR.responseText`.
+For an `error` callback, the first argument is *not* the data from the response, it's a `jqXHR` object.
+That's fine, because the response content is stored on `jqXHR.responseText`.

 *Now* we can use the `success` function to add the new `tr` to the table.
 Before the AJAX call - to avoid any problems with the `this` variable - add